- ASU Home

 Once accepted, you need to get advised and registered for classes at Howard College.
 Prior to the first day of classes and moving into the residence hall, an orientation specifically for Direct Path students will be held.
 More information will be sent to you about the orientation.

-Even though classes are administered through Howard College and you will be considered a Howard College student, as a Direct Path participant you will live on ASU’s campus in a learning community in a residence hall, eat in the ASU Food Service Center, obtain an ASU mailbox, access ASU’s health clinic services and take advantage of ASU campus social activities.
-You can also elect to access other services, such as University Recreation, campus parking and athletic events.
+Even though classes are administered through Howard College and you will be considered a Howard College student, as a Direct Path participant you will live on ASU’s campus in a residence hall as part of a learning community.
+You will also eat in the ASU Food Service Center, obtain an ASU mailbox, and take advantage of ASU campus social activities.
+For additional fees, you can also elect to access other services, such as University Recreation, campus parking and athletic events.